 Everyone LOVES peonies, right?
-They are big and beautiful and many people don't realize you need to give them a big shake when you cut them or you are bringing in ants.
+They are big and beautiful!
+Many people don't realize you need to give them a big shake when you cut them to bring inside or you are bringing in ants.
 But they are sooooo beautiful!

 I would think these are a friend to all!
 My only complaint is they bloom in the spring and then they are done!
 These are usually the first plant I cut down because they look dry and dead by the fall.